-Harsh discipline or ‘punishment’ is about imposing control through authority and power.
+Harsh discipline or punishment is about imposing control through authority and power.
 It tends to be reactive, often in the heat of the moment.
-There is no discussion, reasoning or negotiation; the phrase “because I say so” is often decreed!
-When overly punitive consequences are imposed for ‘bad’ behaviour, it can often be counterproductive; children may become resentful, angry and vengeful.
-Think about how you would feel if a boss or friend started shouting orders, lecturing you or threatening you.
-Would it make you keen to oblige - or keen to get even?
+There is no discussion, reasoning or negotiation; the phrase “because I say so” is often heard!

 Positive discipline involves parenting in a warm, kind and respectful way with fair, firm boundaries and relevant, reasonable consequences.

-- Choose your battles.
-Constant nagging and criticism makes children tune out.
+Choose your battles Constant nagging and criticism makes children tune out.
 Decrease the number of commands given to those that are most important.
-Ignore minor misbehaviour and focus on the things that really matter and read more about helping your kids to listen.
+Ignore minor misbehaviour and focus on the things that really matter.
+Read more about helping your kids to listen.

-- When you make requests use a polite, respectful and positive tone.
-Ask yourself “if someone spoke to me in this way, would I feel like obliging?”
-Avoid: sarcasm; threats; criticism; labelling; teasing; and shouting.
+When you make requests, use a polite, respectful and positive tone.
+Ask yourself “if someone shouted at me in this way, would I feel like obliging?”
+Avoid sarcasm, threats, criticism, labelling, teasing and shouting.

-- If your child doesn’t do as you ask, ask again more firmly.
+If your child doesn’t do as you ask, ask again more firmly.
 This gives your child a chance to change their response.
-If they still don’t respond, you may chose to use impose a relevant consequence.
-So if your little one carries on throwing a toy at their sister, after being asked to stop, take the toy off her for half an hour.
+If they still don’t respond, you may choose to impose a relevant consequence.
+So if your little one carries on throwing a toy at their sister after being asked to stop, take the toy off her for half an hour.

-- If your child gets upset and loses control of their feelings, don’t dismiss their concerns – this will probably make them more frustrated and more likely to act up.
-Instead, show concern and empathy, for example “hey David, you were really looking forward to going swimming, so no wonder you’re so disappointed it was cancelled”.
+If your child gets upset and loses control of their feelings, don’t dismiss their concerns – this will probably make them more frustrated and more likely to act up.
+Instead, show concern and empathy, for example: “hey Emily, you were really looking forward to going swimming, so no wonder you’re so disappointed it was cancelled”.